tildearrow/furnace/doc/1-intro/glossary.md

 **bitbang**: to achieve PCM sound by sending a rapid stream of volume commands to a non-PCM channel.

-**BRR**: a type of lossy ADPCM used by the SNES. it has a fixed compression ratio; groups of 32 bytes (16 samples) are encoded in 9 bytes each.
+**BRR**: a lossy sample format used by the SNES. it has a fixed compression ratio; groups of 32 bytes (16 samples) are encoded in 9 bytes each.
-- usually stored in .BRR files.
+- usually stored in .brr files.

 **clipping**: when a sample or playback stream exceeds the maximum or minimum values. this can cause audible distortion.
 - this often occurs when a sample is amplified too much.